hyperledger/bevel/docs/source/developer/baf_minikube_setup.md

 This is because you have not removed the absolute paths to the certificates in `config` file.
 Repeat _"Update kubeconfig file"_ step 4 and try again.

-**`error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.40/version: open //./pipe/docker_engine: The system cannot find the file specified.
-In the default daemon configuration on Windows, the docker client must be run elevated to connect.
+**`error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.40/version: open //./pipe/docker_engine:<br/> The system cannot find the file specified.
+In the default daemon configuration on Windows,<br/> the docker client must be run elevated to connect.
 This error may also indicate that the docker daemon is not running`**

 This is because docker isn't running.
 To start it, just close all the instances of  Docker Quickstart Terminal and open again.

-**`ERROR! the playbook: /home/blockchain-automation-framework/platforms/shared/configuration/site.yaml could not be found`**
+**`ERROR! the playbook: /home/blockchain-automation-framework/platforms/shared/configuration/site.yaml<br/> could not be found`**

 This is because the blockchain-automation-framework repository isn't mounted to the default VM.
 Check [this step](#windows_mount)).